 “Well,” I would reply, “you wouldn’t expect me to say to you, ‘Here are some fucking pills, now fuck off and take two of the fuckers every four fucking hours and if they don’t fucking work, come the fuck back and I’ll give you some other fuckers,’ would you?

-Well, that’s what I ask you, dear fucking writers: What’s the difference between “just out of the familiarity” and “fucking familiarity”?
-And you wouldn’t expect me to review your fucking stories saying they are fucking fucked and that you should go the fuck back to learn how to fucking write, right?
+Well, that’s what I ask you, dear fucking writers: What’s the difference between “just out of familiarity” and “fucking familiarity”?
+And you wouldn’t expect me to review your fucking stories saying they are fucking fucked and that you should go the fuck back to learn how to fucking write, right (protip: you should)?

-Of all the places one would expect to see useless, filler swearing, and it’s in fucking Hugo and Nebula finalists (The City Born Great, by N. K. Jemisin, has 31 fucks to give)!
+It seems to wors, though, because the king of filler swearing is a fucking Hugo and Nebula finalist (The City Born Great, by N. K. Jemisin, has 31 fucks to give)!
+Fuck, yeah, literature!

 And, no, it doesn’t make you transgressive, natural, mature, or whatever inane justification you say to yourselves.
 It’s just bad writing, a simplistic and simplifying use of language that constricts meaning until everybody talks and writes like some petulant, childish, vainglorious Hugo finalist.
 See?
-I could have just said “like a fucking Hugo finalist” but that would be a restriction of language and thought, as it shrinks and impoverishes your mental thesaurus since every aspect of a thing, whether positive or negative, can be described, emphasized, or qualified with a “fuck,” but nothing of value is learned or signified with that.
+I could have just said “like a fucking Hugo finalist” but that would be a restriction of language and thought, and it would not have hurt as much as calling you petulant, childish, and vainglorious.
+With each new fuck, your mental thesaurus shrinks because every aspect and quality of an object or subjective state, whether positive or negative, can be described, emphasized, or qualified with a “fuck,” but little of value is learned or signified with that.